5 Types of Food Additives That Can Make You Sick

 A food additive is simply anything added to a food during its production, processing, or packaging.
-It’s almost impossible for companies to keep food additives out of processed foods so unless you grow and process your own food; you definitely consume a lot of it on daily basis.
+It’s almost impossible for companies to keep food additives out of processed foods so unless you grow and process your own food; you definitely consume a lot of it on a daily basis.

 Although there are thousands of food additives as listed by the FDA, they can be grouped into five main classes based on their functions.
 These classes are discussed in detail below.